- What is React JS

-React continues to hit the global developer charts for three years, remaining at the top of the most loved JS frameworks.
-Undoubtedly, the reasoning for this is steel-proof, and we are going to go into more detail about why React development is so popular, what React JS can do, and React JS benefits for mobile app development.
+React has been hitting the global developer charts for five years in a row, remaining at the top of the most wanted JS frameworks.
+Undoubtedly, the reasoning for this is steel-proof, and we will go into more detail about why React.js development is so popular, what the library can do, and what makes React.js the best choice for mobile app development.
 We have previously written about the React development outsourcing market and why businesses use it.
 However, today, we will focus on the very essence of React.js and its role for web developers around the globe.

 What is React JS